 TaNieshia Reni Hamilton is a senior psychology major and criminal justice minor from St. Louis.
 She was born to L’Tanya R. Hamilton and Christopher W. Blount.
 TaNieshia is actively involved in the Melton Foundation, Phi Eta Sigma National Honor Society, K.B.
 Clark Psychology Club, Gamma Sigma Sigma National Service Sorority, and Alpha Kappa Alpha Sorority, Inc. Outside of Dillard’s gates, TaNieshia serves several communities through her volunteer efforts with College Summit.
 She hopes to obtain her Psy.D. in clinical forensic psychology.

-Andree Tarvin-Pyles is an African-American male from Los Angeles.
+Andree Tarvin-Pyles is from Los Angeles.
 He is a graduating senior studying international business at Dillard University.
 Although he is currently excelling academically, holding a 3.8 grade point average, he finished high school with just a 2.3 average.

-Throughout his tenudies or community service projects, he tutors at the MLK charter school in New Orleans’s Ninth Ward, and tutors Spanish on behalf of the university’s Student Support Services program.
+He tutors at the MLK Charter school in New Orleans’ Ninth Ward, and tutors Spanish on behalf of the university’s Student Support Services program.
 Mr. Tarvin-Pyles is also an active member of the Melton Foundation, and as a freshman, he was elected vice-lead fellow.
 The following year he became lead fellow for the organization.

-Mr. Tarvin has studied in Spain and plans to teach English in Temuco, Chile in the coming year.
+He has studied in Spain and plans to teach English in Temuco, Chile.